ziadabdelrehim/Food-Ninja-Flutter/README.md

 7. **Logging Out:**
    - Log out from the app settings.

 Now you can enjoy the Food Ninja - Online Food Store app, browse delicious food items, and place orders for delivery.
-If you have any questions, feel free to contact our support team.
+If you have any questions, feel free to contact me